Chicago Fire Extinguisher Maintenance

 - Discharge Hose: removed to inspect for signs of blockage or damage.

-- Locking Pin: removed to ensure that the pin is easily removed in the event of an actual fire emergency.
+- Locking Pin: removed to ensure that the pin is easily removed in the event of an actual fire emergency

 - Handle/Lever: checked for smooth discharge operation.